Nunna

-Nunna is a part of Vijayawada in NTR district of the Indian state of Andhra Pradesh.
+Nunna is a major Neighbourhood of Vijayawada located in NTR district of the Indian state of Andhra Pradesh.
 It is the headquarters of Vijayawada (rural) mandal in Vijayawada revenue division.
 It is a part of Vijayawada metropolitan area.
 The largest mango market in Asia is located in Nunna.

 Transport

 Nunna is located at north of Vijayawada and lies on the Nuzvid - Vijayawada state highway.
 Vijayawada Junction is the nearest Railway station to Nunna at about 10 km from Nunna.
 The satellite stations Gunadala, Ramavarappadu, and Mustabada are also nearby.
 Vijayawada International Airport in Gannavaram is the nearest airport, about 15 km from Nunna.